 Include some protein of high biological value, such as eggs or lean meat.

-Try and take a small amount of protein before the gym such as; a low fat yogurt, glass of milk, fruit yogurt drink or a small packet of nuts.
+Try and take a small amount of protein before the gym such as; a low-fat yoghurt, glass of milk, fruit yoghurt drink or a small packet of nuts.

 Eat a protein & carbohydrate-based meal as soon as possible if training again within 24 hours.